TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and Applications to the SDSS J0924+0219 System: Results and Discussion

 We also repeat this for each while using the median weighting scheme rather than the sum scheme.
 All together, this leaves us with 112 individual histograms for the value of kappa.

 We find that the choice of specific weights is less important than the number of weights being considered.
 In all cases, inferring $\kappa_{\rm{ext}}$ with three weights instead of two tightens the resultant distribution, but does not significantly affect the central value. \cite{rusu_0435} found best results when combining $w_n$ and $w_r$ with one additional weight and the constraint from $\gamma_{\rm{ext}}$.
-The central value of the distribution does not change meaningfully based on the choice of the third weight, but we find slightly tighter constraints when using $w_p$.
+We find the same here.
+Specifically, the central value of the distribution does not change meaningfully based on the choice of the third weight, but we find slightly tighter constraints when using $w_p$.

 We also find that results are consistent between apertures, but find that a brighter value of the limiting magnitude results in a noisier posterior on $\kappa_{\rm{ext}}$.
 Because so many objects fall between magnitude 23 and 24, removing these objects results in significantly noisier weighted number counts which translate to the final inference on $\kappa.$